ethan820/URXShop/README.md

 ## Demo app for URX and Parse integration

-Follow this guide to setting up URX end-to-end by, creating a Web app that deeplinks into a simple iOS app.
+-Follow this guide to setting up URX end-to-end by, creating a Web app that deeplinks into a simple iOS app.
-Note: This app uses Parse (http://parse.com/) to host the Web app and serverside data for the iOS app.
+-Note: This app uses Parse (http://parse.com/) to host the Web app and serverside data for the iOS app.

 =======